-Annual childhood flu vaccines may interfere with development of crossresistanceNovember 17th, 2011 in Diseases, Conditions, Syndromes /
+Annual childhood flu vaccines may interfere with development of crossresistanceNovember 17, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Vaccinating children annually against influenza virus interferes with their development of cross-reactive killer T cells to flu viruses generally, according to a paper in the November Journal of Virology.

 In this study, first author Rogier Bodewes of Erasmus Medical Center, Rotterdam, The Netherlands and his collaborators collected blood samples from Dutch children with cystic fibrosis, who are vaccinated annually against influenza, and from healthy control children who are not vaccinated, and tested both sets of blood samples for the presence of virus-specific killer T cells.
 The majority of virus-specific killer T cells are directed to conserved viral proteins, that is, proteins that are very similar among different flu viruses, unlike the rapidly evolving, highly variable proteins which are targets of antibodies induced by influenza vaccines.